What laws protect individuals with disabilities from discrimination in the college setting?

 What if I need a world language or math class waiver?

 Waivers for world language or mathematics courses are never approved.
 However, there is a process by which students may request a world language (or mathematics) substitution.
+Please note that substitutions for math are rarely approved.
+If a math course is required for a major, Disabilities Resources will not approve a substitution.
 Students must have significant documentation indicating the presence of deficits that will make such learning extremely difficult, as well as a history of enrollment in such classes with poor results.
 Students who have never taken such classes will be asked to enroll; performance in the class will be evaluated before the end of the drop/add period, and a decision regarding the substitution will be made at that time.

 How often must I provide new documentation to the Disabilities Resources?